Shenandoah University Historic Timeline

 Shenandoah University launches a new brand platform and a new institutional signature to express its unique mission, vision, values and personality.
 Shenandoah’s brand platform is founded on broadly held and deeply felt core values and competitive advantages expressed by faculty, staff, students and alumni, and provides language and concepts that tell the university’s story in simple and direct words.

-The Feltner Community Foundation donates the Wilbur M. Feltner Building to Shenandoah University.
+The Feltner Community Foundation and the Wilbur M. Feltner family donates The Feltner Building, to Shenandoah University.
 The historic property in downtown Winchester, formerly known as 9 Court Square, is a complex of buildings situated at the northeast corner of Loudoun and Boscawen streets.
-This donation is the university’s largest-ever property gift.
+This donation is the university’s largest-ever property gift to this point.

 Clarresa Morton is named Shenandoah’s new vice president for enrollment management & student success, a new vice president position overseeing the Office of Admissions, Academic Support Services, Career Services and the Wilkins Wellness Center.
 Morton served as Shenandoah’s vice president for student affairs since 2004.